-Making a website doesn’t have to be complicated, or intimidating.
+Making a website doesn’t have to be complicated or intimidating.
 Choosing between which platform to go with can be confusing enough, and that’s before you’ve even gotten started!
-Don’t worry, not every website builder is created equal, and we’ll help you find the best way to start YOUR site, becasue not every website is created equal, either.
+Don’t worry, not every website builder is created equal, and we’ll help you find the best way to start YOUR site, because not every website is created equal, either.

-The good news is that there are plenty of website creation platforms, some where you setup your own hosting account and have total control, or others that are similar to Strikingly, but manage to do a better job of pulling it all together.
+The good news is that there are plenty of website creation platforms, on some you setup your own hosting account and have total control or others that are similar to Strikingly but manage to do a better job of pulling it all together.

 Their site builder itself is pretty straight forward and relatively easy to use, but you still need a decent design sense if you want to make anything that looks half good.

-Now, we’re going to be highlighting a company that’s quite similar to Strikingly, but better in some important ways, along with another type of alternative that’s probabally your best bet for long-term success with your website.
-You see, these website builder platforms were very useful when they first came out, it wasn’t nearly as easy to setup your own hosting account and to host your own website, so people flocked to services that handled it automatically.
+Now, we’re going to be highlighting a company that’s quite similar to Strikingly, but better in some important ways, along with another type of alternative that’s probably your best bet for long-term success with your website.
+You see, these website builder platforms were handy when they first came out, it wasn’t nearly as easy to set up your own hosting account and to host your own website, so people flocked to services that handled it automatically.
 These days, however, you can get a “real” hosting plan, rather than something like Strikingly, which gives you infinitely more ownership and control over your site.
-It puts you in charge, and in the driver’s seat, and thanks to drastic improvements, it’s so easy to setup that anyone can do it.
+It puts you in charge, and in the driver’s seat, and thanks to drastic improvements, it’s so easy to set up that anyone can do it.
 If you managed to find your way to this article you’re reading right now, you’re internet savvy enough to create a website with any of the alternatives to Strikingly we’re about to feature.